lsadouk/imbalanced_regression/README.md

 To do so, follow these steps:
 1. Follow the steps of Example 1 in order to get test set predicted outputs for the cost-sensitive technique l_p  〖Bal〗_n, which are saved within the file "result_abalone_r_L2_n.mat" of the folder "result_test_data".
 2. Follow the steps of Example 2 to get test set predicted outputs for the oversampling technique l_2  〖Bal〗_o, which are saved within the file "result_abalone_r_L0_o.mat" of the folder "result_test_data".
-3. Follow the steps of Example 2 (except choose "u" instead of "o" in the 'method for handling imbalanced data') to get test set predicted outputs for the undersampling technique l_2  〖Bal〗_u, which are saved within the file "result_abalone_r_L0_u.mat" of the folder "result_test_data".
+3. Follow the steps of Example 2 (except choose "u" instead of "o" in the 'method for handling imbalanced data' and change the number of epochs as follows: opts.numEpochs =  140;) to get test set predicted outputs for the undersampling technique l_2  〖Bal〗_u, which are saved within the file "result_abalone_r_L0_u.mat" of the folder "result_test_data".
+4. Follow the steps of Example 2 (except choose "n" instead of "o" in the 'method for handling imbalanced data' and change the number of epochs as follows: opts.numEpochs =  100;) to get test set predicted outputs for the classical method l_2  〖Bal〗_n, which are saved within the file "result_abalone_r_L0_n.mat" of the folder "result_test_data".
 4. Go to the 'REC' folder and run rec_GMean_CWA.m

 The code :
+- displays a plot of TPR REC curves of different techniques and outputs their AOCs.
+- displays a plot of TNR REC curves of different techniques and outputs their AOCs.
-- displays a plot containing G-Mean REC curves of different techniques.
+- displays a plot of G-Mean REC curves of different techniques.

+PS: These plots are also saved in the "result_REC_plots" directory.

+The displayed result is:
+(1)Computing AOCs of the TNR RECs: l_2 Unb.
+AOC = 1.144191
+l_2 Bal_u AOC = 2.764341
+l_2 Bal_o1 AOC = 1.619792
+l_P Unb.
+AOC = 1.860168
+(2)Computing AOCs of the TPR RECs: l_2 Unb.
+AOC = 3.643603
+l_2 Bal_u AOC = 2.386789
+l_2 Bal_o1 AOC = 2.300064
+l_P Unb.
+AOC = 2.273694
+(3)Computing AOCs of GMean RECs for (1)l_2 Unb.,(2)l_2 Bal_u,(3)l_2 Bal_o,(4)l_P Unb.:
+AOC of 1 = 2.620863
+AOC of 2 = 2.601916
+AOC of 3 = 1.973410
+AOC of 4 = 2.071313